 The player takes the part of Kate Walker, an employee of a law firm who travels to Europe to close a deal on the acquisition of a toy factory.
-As she investigates, she finds out that the heir, Hans, has been gone for some time to find the once though to be extinct Mammoth's.
+As she investigates, she finds out that the heir, Hans, has been gone for some time to find the once thought to be extinct Mammoth's.
 Unwillingly, she goes to find him to close the deal.
 During the time she tries to find him, she gives up wanting to continue with her job and peruses the Mammoth's with Hans.

 Syberia draws heavily from steam punk fiction and features mechanical toys, automatons and a train using the steam punk technology.
 The steam punk aspect runs heavily through the story, being used on various objects.
 Syberia is also set in the same fictional universe as Amerzone, another game designed by Sokal.
 Several references to Amerzone can also be found throughout the game.